-We have audited the accompanying consolidated financial statements of Unigold Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2012 and 2011, and the consolidated statements of changes in shareholders' equity, consolidated statements of comprehensive (loss) income, and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Unigold Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2013 and 2012, and the consolidated statements of changes in shareholders' equity, consolidated statements of comprehensive loss, and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.